Kolymbithres Beach: Naoussa’s Most Popular Beach

 We love renting a car in Paros, and we highly encourage everyone visiting the island to rent their own vehicle!

-But there are also taxis available in either city that can easily drive you to Kolymbitheres Beach.
+But there are also taxis available in either city that can easily drive you to Kolymbithres Beach.

 Water Taxi from Naoussa to Kolymbithres Beach

-In the summer, water taxis take tourists from the Naoussa port to the surrounding beaches, including Kolymbitheres.
+In the summer, water taxis take tourists from the Naoussa port to the surrounding beaches, including Kolymbithres.
 These are usually even more affordable than taxis, at roughly €3 per person (one way).

 They also only operate during high season, so if you’re visiting Paros in the fall, winter, or spring, you might not find them operating.